binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 [torch.DoubleTensor of size 4]
 ```

-These are both one dimentional matricies of size 4, as taken from IAmTrasks example.
+These are both one dimensional matrices of size 4, as taken from IAmTrask's example.
 Before getting into his neural network though, we will need to know how to do the following in both libraries: dot product, matrix by matrix multiplication, addition, and subtraction.
 Both libraries behave a little differently, and mapping the two gives us critical insight into their behavior.

 ##Matrix Addition